Archdiocese of Oklahoma City

-The Archdiocese of Oklahoma City (Archidioecesis Oclahomensis) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church of western Oklahoma in the United States.
+The Archdiocese of Oklahoma City (Archidioecesis Oclahomensis) is a Catholic archdiocese of western Oklahoma in the United States.
 The mother church of the archdiocese is the Cathedral of Our Lady of Perpetual Help in Oklahoma City.

-As of 2024, His Excellency, The Most Reverend, Paul Coakley is archbishop of Oklahoma City.
-As such, he is the metropolitan bishop of the ecclesiastical province which includes the Archdiocese of Oklahoma City, the Diocese of Tulsa and the Diocese of Little Rock.
+Paul Coakley is the archbishop of Oklahoma City.

 History

-1830 to 1875
+1500 to 1875

+The first Catholic presence in present-day Oklahoma may have been the expeditions of the Spanish explorers Francisco Vásquez y Coronado and Hernando de Soto in 1541 and 1542.
+However, there is no evidence of missionary activity in the region until the 1830s.
+With the passage by the US Congress of the Indian Removal Act of 1830, tens of thousands of Native Americans from the southern and midwestern states were moved west to the Indian Territory, which included Oklahoma.

-The first Catholic presence in Oklahoma, then known officially as the Indian Territory, was in 1830.
+The first Catholic presence in present-day Oklahoma, then known officially as the Indian Territory, was in 1830.
 Charles Van Quickenborne, a Jesuit priest, traveled from St. Louis, Missouri, to minister to Osage Nation people in the Cabin Creek area.
-By this time, the Indian Territory was under the official Catholic jurisdiction of the Diocese of Little Rock.
+At this time, the Indian Territory was under the official Catholic jurisdiction of the Diocese of Little Rock.
 Over the next several decades, missionary priests from Arkansas would make periodic trips into the territory to visit the Native American peoples.

-The first Catholic church in the Indian Territory was established in Atoka in 1872 for the Irish Catholic railroad workers in the area.
-Isidore Robot and Dominic Lambert, Benedictine monks from France, arrived in Atoka in 1875.
+1875 to 1905

+In 1875, Isadore Robot, a French Benedictine priest arrived in the Indian Territory.
+His goal was to establish an abbey for other members of their order being persecuted in France.
 In 1876, Pope Pius IX erected the Apostolic Prefecture of Indian Territory, removing the Indian Territory from the Diocese of Little Rock.
 The pope named Robot as the first prefect of the territory.

-1875 to 1905
+The Benedictines later opened the Sacred Heart Mission on the land of the Potawatomi Nation.
+That mission later became St. Gregory's Abbey and College.

-Robot purchased land in 1875 from the Potawatomi Nation to build a monastery for members of the Benedictine order along with a school and church for the Potawatomi.
-This facility became known as Sacred Heart Mission and Abbey.
-In 1880, he opened a girls school, staffed by several nuns from New Orleans.
+In 1880, Robot opened a girls school at the Potawatomi Nation, staffed by several nuns from New Orleans.
 In 1884, Robot opened Our Lady of Good Counsel Parish at Lehigh, the second Catholic church in Indian Territory.
 Robot resigned as prefect in 1887.
-The Vatican replaced Robot with the Benedictine Ignatius Jean.
+The Vatican replaced him with the Benedictine Ignatius Jean.
 In 1889, Jean invited the Benedictine Sisters from Iowa to open a monastery in present-day Guthrie.

 In 1891, recognizing the increasing population of the Indian Territory, Pope Leo XIII elevated the Apostolic Prefecture of Indian Territory to the Apostolic Vicariate of Indian Territory.
 The pope named Theophile Meerschaert from the Diocese of Natchez as the apostolic vicar.
 At the time of Meerschaert's arrival, the new vicariate had three diocesan priests, 23 Benedictine monks, 21 churches, seven day schools, five Native American boarding schools, one college, one monastery, six convents and a Catholic population of approximately 5,000.
 The first Catholic church in Oklahoma City, St. Joseph's, was completed in 1889.